 Okay, let’s test your stormwater reg knowledge: If the closest stream, river or lake is miles away, you’re not going to spill pollutants directly into a waterway, right?

-Wrong!
+Actually, that’s incorrect.
 Your risk of polluting that stream, river or lake is as close as your nearest storm drain — where rogue liquids can escape directly into the groundwater and eventually into a waterway.
 And that can mean a hefty fine that will quickly drain your bank account.

 Keeping spills out of your drains isn’t as hard as it seems — especially if you use a drain cover.
 It’s one of the easiest, most cost-effective ways to cover and seal a drain to prevent unwanted liquids from entering.
 There are a lot of choices out there in materials such as vinyl, clay, urethane and rubber.
 There are even magnetic drain covers.
 Here’s what you need to considered in selecting the right drain cover for your application:

 Some drain covers require you to position the cover and fasten it to the drain in order to block the liquids.
 Other covers, such as clay, require you to mold the drain in place to make a positive seal.
 Some drain covers use magnets to attach to drains (I never quite figured out how that works on non-ferrous drain covers).
 The most efficient, easy-to-use drain covers simply need to be laid into position on the drain and they start working immediately.